cmansfield8/lm_examples/README.md

 This computes LM model scores (perplexity) on the SWBD dataset.

-*Exercise*:
-   1. Compute perplexity on the valid.txt data.
-   2. Find yourself a written text dataset and compute perplexity on that dataset.
-Compare ppl on these out-of-domain datasets.

 **8. Convert OOV tokens** to `<unk>` -- preparation step for LSTM LM models:
 ```